digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Studio
 ~~~~~~~~~~~

-Basic Upgrades support has also been added to Daml Studio’s “Script
+Basic Upgrades support has also been added to Daml Studio’s "Script
-Results” tab, allowing you to test your upgrades quickly and easily
+Results" tab, allowing you to test your upgrades quickly and easily
 within VSCode.
 There are some limitations here which are listed in
 `Daml Studio support <#daml-studio-support>` below.